 7. Get a Backstage subscription.

 Now you’re off to a great start!
 But now what?
 Where should you take this physical health, fashion passion, and runway finesse?
 To Backstage, of course!
-You can save up to 41 percent off cover price right now by signing up for the most trusted name in casting since 1960.
-Not only will a Backstage subscription give you the opportunity to audition and apply for the latest modeling gigs in New York City, but you’ll also get invaluable industry insight from professional actors, trainers, casting directors, agents, and the knowledgeable staff at Backstage and Backstage.com.
+Not only will a Backstage subscription give you the opportunity to audition and apply for the latest modeling gigs in New York City, but you’ll also get invaluable industry insight from professional actors, trainers, casting directors, and agents.

 8. Research NYC-area agencies.

 Another great benefit of having a Backstage subscription is our Call Sheet resource, which can help you find and sign to a modeling agent in New York City with one quick search.
-Filtering search results for NYC modeling agents for print models and fashion and runway models currently pulls up 61 companies such as DNA Models Management, Flaunt Model Management, Inc., and IMG Models.
+Filtering search results for NYC modeling agents for print models and fashion and runway models currently pulls up more than 60 companies, including DNA Models Management, Flaunt Model Management, Inc., and IMG Models.
 Not only that, but Backstage lists head personnel, submission policies, and more.
-For more information on how to use Call Sheet to find a modeling agent, click here.

 9. Get a modeling headshot.